rtcniser/Drone/README.md

 # Softwares Used

 - QGroundControl

   It helps in doing all the software related configurations of the drone, which otherwise would have to be done manually.

+## Steps for configuration

+- Connect the pixhawk 4 with computer (where QGroundControl is installed) and open the QgroundControl application.
+- Go to vehicle setup, update/load firmware: PX4 flight stack.
+- For Airframe, here, we have selected the Generic Quadcopter.
+You may select according to your drone design.
+- Calibrate the radio and other sensor (Detailed instructions on how to calibrate are provided within the app).
+- Check if all the motors are working properly from Vehicle setup > Motors.

+Default/Current Channel setup (available under Vehicle setup > Flight modes):
++ Channel 1: Left/Right motion
++ Channel 2: Forward/Backward motion
++ Channel 3: Thrust
++ Channel 4: Rotation
++ Channel 5: Kill switch
++ Channel 6: Flight Arm switch
++ Channel 7: Return switch
++ Channel 8: Disengaged: Flight mode 1 (Position)
+             Engaged: Flight mode 6 (Hold)